Heinzad/heinzad.github.io/_posts/2022-11-02-column-transformations-with-t-sql.md

 Aide Memoire

-How to Perform Column Transformations in MS SQL Server
+Column Transformations for data storage in MS SQL Server
 ======================================================

 It is useful to perform transformations that enable us to store data in several generic formats.